yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WAP54Gv10.rst

 b44 driver was patched in svn r2932.

 OpenWrt White Russian RC5 is patched but workaround is not activated due to [#cr_in_nvram DOSish nvram defaults].
 RC6 will hopefully sort it out.
+(Comment HansWernerHilse: In my case, RC5 answered to ARP queries.
+So the fix probably does work.
+However, RC5 bricked - temporarily - my V1.0., so I vote against it.)

 === PMON ===
 PMON (version 5.3.22) on 3 devices I tested has the same problem. boot_wait do not work even if properly enabled.
 As device has no JTAG header I am no so brave to experiment with reflashing PMON.